akshay2497/rag-chat-agent/README.md

    Install all dependencies listed in `requirements.txt` and configure all necessary directory paths.

 3. **Set Up Gemini API key**
-   Create your Gemini API key in [https://aistudio.google.com/welcome](googleAIstudio)
+   Create your Gemini API key in [google AI studio](https://aistudio.google.com/welcome)

 4. **Start Redis Server**
    Install and start the Redis server on your machine.
 It's required for managing user sessions.